 How often do I need to schedule treatments?

 Each person is different.
 For some people, their symptoms begin to subside while getting a treatment.
 For other people, the effects take longer to develop.
-I have had many patients tell me that while they feel relaxed during and immediately after a treatment, the improvement in their condition is most noticeable the next day.
+Some people need multiple treatments before noticing a significant change.
+Typically, patients report noticing a difference within the first 24 hours after their treatment with an improvement in their condition most noticeable the next day.
+Regardless of the condition, the vast majority feel relaxed during and after a treatment.

 How long does it take before I notice any changes or improvements?